PeteJames21/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 - If no arguments are passed to the script, print “No argument”
 - If only one argument is passed to the script, print “Argument found”
 - Otherwise, print “Arguments found”

+## 3-value_argument.js
+Write a script that prints the first argument passed to it.